-The University of Surrey offers bursaries and scholarships for postgraduate students, with both merit-based and means-tested awards available.
+- The University of Surrey offers bursaries and scholarships for postgraduate students, with both merit-based and means-tested awards available.
 Additionally, every year the university welcomes students who have received scholarships from external scholarship bodies.
-Please refer to the university website for details of the allocation policy, terms and conditions.
+Please refer to the university website for details.

 Accommodation for Postgraduate Students

 - Arranged in courts of residence (groups of self-catered housing) and priced to suit different budgets, the university's accommodation is comfortable and secure.
-The university has more than 5,000 rooms in self-catered housing to suit different budgets, and many of the available rooms have an en-suite bathroom, Wi-Fi, 24/7 security and are within walking distance to the town centre.
+With options to suit different budgets, the university has over 5,500 rooms (many en-suite) in self-catered housing with Wi-Fi and 24/7 security, within walking distance of the town centre.
 Postgraduate students can also opt to live in accommodation independent from the university.

 - Most accommodation is mixed-sex, but students can request to live in a single-sex flat if they wish; there are also specially adapted rooms available for students with physical disabilities at Stag Hill and Manor Park.